The Science of Longevity: Exploring Factors That Influence Ageing

 As you age, these factors contribute to a better quality of life by reducing feelings of loneliness, isolation, and depression.

-To maintain mental resilience throughout your life, it is important to prioritize self-care practices such as getting adequate sleep, eating healthily, engaging in regular physical activity, practicing like meditation or yoga for stress management, and maintaining a positive outlook on life.
+To maintain mental resilience throughout your life, it is important to prioritize self-care practices such as getting adequate sleep, eating healthily, engaging in regular physical activity, practicing mindfulness techniques like meditation or yoga for stress management, and maintaining a positive outlook on life.

 Seeking professional help when necessary can also provide valuable support for overcoming challenges related to mental health.